martinmoene/lest/README.md

 Other test frameworks
 ---------------------
+This [comparison of Catch, doctest and lest](https://github.com/martinmoene/catch-lest-other-comparison) in table form may help you to discover similarities and differences of these frameworks.

 - [Catch](https://github.com/philsquared/Catch) - A modern, C++-native, header-only, framework for unit-tests, TDD and BDD.
 - [doctest](https://github.com/onqtam/doctest) - The lightest feature-rich C++ single-header testing framework for unit tests and TDD.
 Catch/lest-inspired tests that accompany code.
 - [stf](https://github.com/jfalcou/stf) - Simple TDD Framework.
 Catch/lest-inspired with an emphasis on floating point precision testing.